polrel-witter/live/README.md

 secret.

 #### Matching
-As a way to facilitate guest networking during or after the event, `%live` includes a matching feature.
+As a way to facilitate guest networking during or after an event, `%live` includes a matching feature.
 This begins with a guest setting their profile (i.e. contact fields such as github, x handle, etc), which is stored locally, then sent to guests they match with.